google-mirror/build_240522/target/board/generic_64bitonly_arm64/README.txt

-The "generic_64bitonly_x86_64" product defines a non-hardware-specific IA target without a kernel or bootloader.
+The "generic_64bitonly_arm64" product defines a non-hardware-specific arm64 target without a kernel or bootloader.

 It can be used to build the entire user-level system, and